uvidhi/Celebal-Internship/Retail_Data_Engineering/README.md

 The Gold layer can then be used for business analysis using SQL.

+SCD Type 2 historization was implemented to maintain historical versions of customer and product dimension records.

-This project helped me understand the complete flow of a data engineering pipeline, from raw data ingestion to data cleaning, transformation, validation, dimensional modeling, and business analytics.
+This project helped me understand the complete flow of a data engineering pipeline, from raw data ingestion to data cleaning, transformation, validation, dimensional modeling, historization, and business analytics.

 ---